The Word - Media

 James David Corrothers

-Despite his literary fame, Corrothers felt a calling to enter the ministry.
-He joined the African Methodist Episcopal Church in 1898, and later served Baptist and Presbyterian congregations.
-He married twice and had two sons with his first wife, who died in 1894.
-His second wife supported him in his pastoral work until his death in 1917.
+Despite his burgeoning literary acclaim, Corrothers felt a profound calling to enter the ministry.
+In 1898, he joined the African Methodist Episcopal Church and subsequently served congregations within the Baptist and Presbyterian denominations.
+His dedication to the pastoral vocation was matched by his personal life, as he married twice and fathered two sons with his first wife, who tragically passed away in 1894.
+His second wife provided unwavering support as he pursued his pastoral duties until his untimely death in 1917.

 Related posts